Dhrumil-Rana/Flask_QA/README.md

 ## 🧐 About <a name = "about"></a>

-Steam Market users would like to showcase their skins that are for sale through public posts and friends, but the current implementation on steam is not perfect.
-This project will simulate that feature.This project is a web application that provides an interface while also acting as a social media platform.
+Steam Market users would like to showcase and share their skins that are for sale through screenshots, public posts and friends in a way that is similar to social media platforms, and the current implementation on Steam does not work this way.
+This project is a web application that provides an interface for this while also acting as a social media platform complete with profiles, friends, messaging, image/text posts and comments.

 ## 🏁 Getting Started <a name = "getting_started"></a>